HungEmb/AndroidHIDL/README.md

-# Android full-stack Project
+# Android HIDL
-This project focuses on programming a full-stack application in order to support new hardware in Android.
-My example is written on Android 9 for Sony Xperia XZ.
-The idea is to control indicator rdg led of Sony Xperia XZ.
-Based on my tutorial, Readers are able to program a full-stack aplication for any specific device with some changes.
+This project focuses on programming a HIDL example on Android after Treble.
+It is wrote to run on Sony Xperia Z1.
+Main purpose is to control the notification led
 ## HAL Layer
 ### Create a sketch for HIDL interface
 These steps are for creating new HAL layer sketch formated under HIDL(HAL interface definition language)